reposense/RepoSense/docs/user_guide.md

 #### Total Contribution Bars
 The total amount of code contributed is represented by the **red bars**, and the length of these red bars is proportional to the total contribution of the corresponding author.
 Hovering over the bar shows the exact amount of contribution.
-If the author contributes **too much** compared to other authors in the report, there will be multiple red bars for him.
+If the author contributes **too much** compared to other authors, there will be multiple red bars in his `Chart Panel`.

 ### Code Panel
-The `Code Panel` allows users to review contributers' code in the report, showing all the lines written by the selected author.
+The `Code Panel` allows users to review contributers' code, showing all the lines written by the selected author.
 Clicking on the name of the author, in the `Chart Panel`, will display the `Code Panel` on the right.

 Below is the list of features in this panel: